s3tupw1zard/smr/README.md

 # Googlers Magisk Repo
 - This repository stores modules for [MMRL](https://github.com/DerGoogler/MMRL) and [MRepo](https://github.com/MRepoApp/MRepo.git).

 I'm using this privately.
 Please be aware that Magisk modules may not always be up to date.
-Especially if I needed to add a module by hand using a link to a zip file and if there is no updater.json or similar present from the developer.
+This is especially if I needed to add a module by hand using a link to a zip file and if there is no updater.json or similar present from the developer.

 ## Add to MMRL or MRepo